-I have reviewed the Expert Reports of Dr. Remy Hennet (2024) and Dr. Spiliotopoulos (2024) regarding information related to groundwater, contaminant fate and transport, and water distribution modeling for Camp Lejeune; Mr. Downs' deposition transcripts; and certain Military or Service Records of the Plaintiff.
+I have reviewed the Expert Reports of Dr. Remy Hennet (2024) and Dr. Spiliotopoulos (2024) regarding information related to groundwater, contaminant fate and transport, and water distribution modeling for Camp Lejeune; Ms. Amsler's deposition transcript; and certain records of the Plaintiff.
 I have also reviewed the ATSDR's water modeling reports for Camp Lejeune and housing and other drawings for Camp Lejeune.